 Do Cars Have GPS For Repo – Frequently Asked Questions

 Can You Hide Your Car From Being Repossessed?

-First of all, it is not recommended to hide a vehicle that is in default from a repossession company.
-With that being said, a person wanting to to hide a car from being repossessed would want to make sure the real time GPS tracker connected to the automobile is removed or disabled.
+First, hiding a vehicle that is in default from a repossession company is not recommended.
+With that being said, a person wanting to hide a car from being repossessed would want to make sure the live GPS tracker connected to the automobile is removed or disabled.
 Those without an electrical background can take their vehicle to a stereo/audio installation business to have them determine where the real time GPS tracker is hard-wired.
-Another option would be to invest in a GPS bug detector that can pick up on signals being received and transmitted by the GPS vehicle tracker.
+Another option would be to invest in a GPS bug detector that can pick up on signals received and transmitted by the GPS vehicle tracker.

 Is It Illegal to Remove a GPS Tracker from a Financed Car?

 Yes, it can be considered illegal to remove GPS trackers from a financed car.
 When you sign a financing agreement, it might include terms that allow the finance company to track your car for repo purposes.
 By removing the tracker, you might be breaching that agreement.
 If you have concerns, it’s best to consult your agreement or talk to a legal professional to understand your rights.

 Can a Finance Company Put a Tracker on Your Car?

 Yes, a finance company can put a tracker on your car.
 It’s often part of the auto repossession process, especially for high-risk borrowers.
 Finance companies do this to track your car if you miss payments, making it easier for the repo agent to repossess your car.
 Still curious?
 Don’t hesitate to ask your finance company directly about their tracking systems and how they handle data processing.

 What Are Some Ways I Can Hide My Car from the Repo Man from Taking It?